-A corporation may choose either a calendar year or an accounting year as its tax year.
+A corporation may choose either a calendar year or an accounting year as its tax year for CIT purposes.

 In some special cases, a filing deadline of less than three months may apply (e.g. upon merger or liquidation).
 This shorter deadline may, however, be extended if approved by the tax office.